OtisIrachi/X10-for-PSC05/README.md

 Display X10 Send and Receive data on 16x2 LCD Display.
 Ported from and PIC Micro project I had written.

-Requires X10RCI.h and X10RCI.cpp to work correctly.
+Requires X10RCI.h and X10RCI.cpp library files to work correctly.

 Have fun!